cosmos/relayer/README.md

    >NOTE: Thinking of chains in the config as "source" and "destination" can be confusing.
 Be aware that most path are bi-directional.

    <br>

-   `rly paths fetch` will check for the relevant `path.json` files for ALL configured chains in your config file.
+   `rly paths fetch` will check for IBC path meta data from the [chain-registry](https://github.com/cosmos/chain-registry/tree/master/_IBC) and add these paths to your config file.
-   The path meta-data is queried from the [interchain](https://github.com/cosmos/relayer/tree/main/interchain) directory.

      ```shell
      $ rly paths fetch
      ```
    > **NOTE:** Don't see the path metadata for paths you want to relay on?
    > Please open a PR to add this metadata to the GitHub repo!

-   At minimum, this command will add two paths, in our case it will add one path from cosmoshub to osmosis and another path from osmosis to cosmoshub.

 8. #### **Configure the channel filter.**